 }

 That should do it.
-You may be wondering why the button is checked twice (digitalRead(button)), separated by a small delay.
-This is called debouncing.
-Much like the pull down resistor was needed for the button, this simple check stops the code detecting minor interference as a button press.
-You don’t have to do this (and it would probably work just fine without it), but it’s good practice.
+You may be wondering why the button checking happens twice (digitalRead(button)), separated by a small delay.
+This is debouncing.
+Much like the pull-down resistor for the button, this simple check stops the code detecting minor interference as a button press.

-By waiting inside the if statement for 15 seconds, the traffic lights can’t change for at least that duration.
-Once 15 seconds is up, the loop restarts.
-Each restart of the loop, read the state of the button again, but if it isn’t pressed, the if statement never activates, the lights never change, and it simply restarts again.
+By waiting inside the if statement for 15 seconds, the traffic lights can't change for at least that duration.
+Once 15 seconds is over the loop restarts.
+Each restart of the loop, it reads the state of the button again, but if it isn't pressed, the if statement never activates, the lights never change, and the program restarts again.

 Here’s how this looks (sped up):

-Let’s try a more advanced model.
-Instead of a pedestrian crossing, modify your circuit to have two traffic lights:
+Let's try a more advanced model.
+Instead of a pedestrian crossing, change your circuit to have two traffic lights:

 Connect the second traffic light to digital pins 11, 12, and 13.